10 Things you need to know about Human Papilloma Virus (HPV) and HPV Vaccinations!

 HPV infects the cells of the cervix, causing inflammation and abnormal cellular changes.

 In some cases, the body is capable of clearing the HPV virus.
-If this is unsuccessful, and HPV infection persists in the cells of the cervix, it results ultimately in cervical cancer.
+If this is unsuccessful, persistent HPV infection may result in abnormal cell changes which may result in precancer or cancer if left untreated (eg CIN).

 4. How do I protect myself from HPV and cervical cancer?